-- 2.1 Chief of Police The Chief of Police is responsible for the oversight of all functions of MDTA Police and representing the agency throughout the State government and to the public. - 2.2 Chief's Executive Officer The Chief's Executive Officer is appointed by the Chief of Police and supervises the daily administrative functions of the Office.
-The Executive Officer also supervises the PIO. - 2.2.1 Public Information Unit - Public Information Officers (PIO) coordinate with the MDTA Director of Communications to distribute authorized information to the media and the public. - 2.3 Legal Advisor Staffed by an Assistant Attorney General for the State of Maryland assigned by the Attorney General.
+- 2.1 Chief of Police The Chief of Police is responsible for the oversight of all functions of MDTA Police and representing the agency throughout the State Government and to the public. - 2.2 Chief of Staff The Chief of Staff is appointed by the Chief of Police and supervises the daily administrative functions of the Office and those duties assigned by the Chief of Police.
+The Chief of Staff also supervises the Public Information Officer. - 2.2.1 Media Relations & Community Outreach Section - The Public Information Officer oversees this section and coordinates with the MDTA Director of Communications and Marketing to distribute authorized information to the media and the public. - 2.3 Legal Advisor Staffed by an Assistant Attorney General for the State of Maryland assigned by the Attorney General.
 The Legal Advisor provides guidance on policies and Federal, State, and local laws.
-The Legal Advisor will oversee all investigations, review any misconduct charges, act as the representative of the Chief of Police in settlement discussions to resolve cases and present those cases before an administrative board convened pursuant to State law. - 2.4 Division Commanders - Division Commanders are appointed by the Chief of Police and report directly to the appropriate Bureau Chief.
+The Legal Advisor will oversee all investigations, review any misconduct charges, act as the representative of the Chief of Police in settlement discussions to resolve cases and present those cases before an administrative board convened pursuant to State law.